nicksun1/nicksun1.github.io/index.md

 </head>
 <body>

 <p style="font-size:17px;">Hi my name is Nicholas Sun and I currently work at Eli Lilly and Company.
 I am a statistician and data scientist with extensive experience performing analysis on massive, complex datasets.
-Interested in development of interpretable and robust tools backed by superior quantitative operating characteristics.
-My areas of expertise include statistical methodology development, large-scale simulation studies, predictive modeling, development of visualization tools.
-Phase 1, 2, and 3 Clinical trials and biomarker studies.</p>
+I am interested in the development of interpretable and robust tools backed by superior quantitative operating characteristics.
+My areas of expertise include statistical methodology development, large-scale simulation studies, predictive modeling, and development of visualization tools.
+I also have extensive background and knowledge in dealing with Phase 1, 2, and 3 clinical trial and biomarker studies.</p>
 <div class="row marketing">
 	<div class="col-sm-6">
 	<img  class="center" alt="km" src="./file/IMG_0925.jpg" width="300" height="400">